Patty Lou Cutting (Inca Gold)

 "Advance Manuscript" is stated on the first

+page.
 The Uncorrected Advance Proof

 has a larger print run, 515 pages with illustrations and